ClusterHQ/flocker/docs/install/docker-plugin.rst

 Upload these files to :file:`/etc/flocker/plugin.key` and :file:`/etc/flocker/plugin.crt` on the nodes where you want to run the Flocker plugin for Docker.

 You will also need to have Docker (at least version 1.8 or later) installed.
-The following command will install the latest version available:

-.. prompt:: bash $

-   wget -qO- https://get.docker.com/ | sudo sh
+For more information, see `the Docker installation instructions<https://docs.docker.com/>`_.

 Now you can use the following instructions to install the Flocker plugin for Docker on each of the nodes in your cluster.